 It is comfortable on bare arms or over layers.
 The material is slippery and does not stick to skin.

-At $80, the Salomon Light Jacket costs a margin more than many average windbreakers.
+At $150, the Salomon Light Jacket costs quite a bit more than many average windbreakers.
 But the packable nature of the jacket and its light weight, at about 2.5 ounces, will make it worth the cost for trail runners, climbers, ultra racers, and other members of the “fast and light” crowd.